 Control and Navigating Marine Robots—Fumin Zhang

-The Lab for Autonomous Mobile Networks focuses on the design and control of marine robots and mobile sensor networks.
-In our lab, the SURE student will perform research on enhancing existing software, hardware, and algorithms to navigate and control marine robots in realistic marine environment.
+The Georgia Tech Systems Research Lab carries research in autonomy, robotics and active sensing.
+In our lab, the SURE student will perform research bio-inspired autonomy, human-robot interaction, autonomous underwater vehicles, mobile sensing networks, and cyber-physical systems.
 The robots include both commercial grade vehicles and student-developed vehicles.
 Depending on specific tasks, students will learn to use Matlab, Labview systems or ROS to develop interesting simulations and demonstrations.
-Opportunities for field work may also be available.

 The Cognitive Optimization and Relational (CORE) Robotics Lab—Matthew Gombolay

 The CORE Robotics Lab develops advanced algorithmic techniques to enable robots to collaborate with human teammates.
 The lab’s work is founded upon the vision for moving beyond thinking of robots as tools that must be manually controlled towards a paradigm in which robots can learn through interaction and experience how to be effective peers for human professionals in healthcare, manufacturing, and search & rescue.
 Algorithmic techniques include deep reinforcement learning, mathematical programming, and distributed control theory.
 Additionally, we conduct human subject experiments to understand how to design effective algorithms and to evaluate the contribution of our computational techniques.